-EAD 879 The Superintendency Practicum.
-(3) A. Analysis of the school district superintendent's role in practice with emphasis on changes in society and schools.
-Students will participate in a variety of experiences that involve interacting with practicing school administrators, especially with superintendents.
+EAD 879 Systems for Change.
+(3) A. Analysis of the school district superintendent's role in practice with emphasis on understanding district-wide complex systems change and how change impacts student learning.

 EAD 897 Independent Study.
 (1-3) A. Student must have the independent study proposal form approved by faculty supervisor and department chair prior to enrollment.
+May be retaken to a maximum of six hours.
 Designed for advanced graduate students who desire to investigate special problems relating to educational administration and/or supervision.